Do you have vertical lines on your nails?

 - Wear gloves when you wash the dishes.
 Dish washing detergents can be harsh on the skin and dry it out.
 And that just makes it easier for vertical ridges to develop.

 - Already stuck with vertical ridges?
-Your best bet is to use a ridge-filler, such as Deborah Lippmann Ridge Filler Base Coat, to smooth out the nail bed.
+Your best bet is to use a ridge-filler to smooth out the nail bed.
 I guess you could gently buff the nails too, but I don’t recommend it.
 Your nails are already weak.
 You don’t want to make things worse.